Responsible Travel on the OBX

 The Outer Banks of North Carolina is a different kind of place in part because of its unique ties to nature.
 Two ocean currents converging, dynamic barrier islands dancing with the waves of the Atlantic.
 Did you know half of Dare County is water?
 Or that around 80% of the land within the County cannot be developed because it belongs to a National or State park, preserve or wildlife refuge?
 Even with these assurances, we're working hard to ensure the Outer Banks remains a place dedicated to sustainable tourism and natural oceanside beauty.

 Small but mighty actions make all the difference as we all work together to protect our natural wonders and vibrant cultures for future generations to come.
 Every person who visits the Outer Banks leaves an impact on this tiny sandbar.
-Take a look at these awesome resources to ensure you're ready to visit the OBX thoughtfully.
+Take a look at these awesome resources to ensure you're prepared to visit the OBX thoughtfully.
 If you are ready to be more involved, visitors can check out our "Voluntourism" opportunities to volunteer their time with a local non-profit such as beach clean ups or planting sea grass.
 Find a full list of Dare County non-profits and events that are helping to Keep OBX OBX.

 Are you prepared?